mlnomadpy/polyroi/README.md

 ## 🧐 About <a name = "about"></a>

 A small python module to select a polygonal region of interest (ROI) in a given image that is stored as a Shape object.
-You can use this Shape object later to manipulate the polygon selected, you can extract the inner content from an image, calculate the histogram of the Shape, calculate the center of the shape, rotate the shape around its center, translate the shape.
+You can use this Shape object later to manipulate the polygon selected.
+You can also extract the inner content from an image, calculate the histogram of the created shape, calculate the center of the shape, rotate the shape around its center, or translate the shape.

 ## 🏁 Getting Started <a name = "getting_started"></a>